simontran7/dev-notes/containers-and-algorithms/algorithm-patterns.md

     return slow
 ```

-## reversing a linked list pattern
+## Reversing a Linked List Pattern

-### use case
+### Use Case

-- the problem largely involves reversing pointers in a linked list
+- The problem largely involves reversing pointers in a linked list
-- you need a subroutine which involves classically reversing pointers in a linked list
+- You need a subroutine which involves classically reversing pointers in a linked list

-### template
+### Template

 ```python
 def reverse_linked_list(head):